 Looking for more Disney DIY inspiration?
 Check out my entire Disney Halloween project collection!

+Want to save this Dumbo pumpkin for later?
 Click the photo below to add to Pinterest.